A food lover’s tour of Kiama

 Go Direct

 Sometimes, nothing beats actually going directly to the source.
-Farm-gate outlet The Pines Pantry (at the top end of the Terrace Houses) delivers the very freshest milk, cheese, yoghurt and gelato each day (you’ll also find their stuff on plenty of local menus!).
-Or sample local wines and microbrewed beers while overlooking the vines and rolling green hills at Gerringong’s Crooked River Winery.
+Sample locally brewed beers at the trendy Stoic Brewery or sip on local wines while overlooking the vines and rolling green hills at Gerringong’s Crooked River Winery.
 Want a more hands-on experience?
 Buena Vista Farm provides a unique wholefood destination, offering tours and workshops in the kind of lush, verdant environment that perfectly sums up this abundant, feast-friendly region.

 Bon appetit!